 The new DSLRs on the market have impressive video and burst photo capabilities.
 But making the most of them requires having a memory card that can keep up.

 Nikon issues its own guidelines for officially approved memory cards for the Nikon D5300, but it’s pretty hard to make sense of.
-Buried on page 238 in the technical notes section of the Nikon D5300 instruction manual, it looks like this.
+Buried on page 238 in the technical notes section of the Nikon D5300 reference manual, it looks like this.